Lochnivar/ashverse/analysis/project-analysis-comprehensive.md

 ### 6.6 The Final Scene (1939)
 **Opportunity:** The final scene is powerful but could be more specific.

-**Current State:** "A Fairfax and a Meade on opposite sides of the continent read 'GERMANY INVADES POLAND' and think: 'We thought our war was the big one.'"
+**Current State:** "A Fairfax and a Haskell on opposite sides of the continent read 'GERMANY INVADES POLAND' and think: 'We thought our war was the big one.'"

 **Opportunity:**
-- Specify which Fairfax and which Meade (from cast list: Trip Fairfax and Eleanor Meade?).
+- Specify which Fairfax and which Haskell (from cast list: Trip Fairfax and [Haskell family member]?).
 - Show their specific locations and circumstances.
 - Show the parallel reading (same headline, different places).
 - The "we thought our war was the big one" line is perfect—build to it.